 For classics majors and non-majors alike, there are offerings in Greek and Roman literature, history, politics, mythology, rhetoric, art and archaeology, and religion — and all of these classics courses require no knowledge of the ancient languages.
 There are also opportunities for independent and collaborative research.

 The department offers a wide selection of courses, seminars, and occasional tutorials that provide a comprehensive view of the ancient civilizations of Greece and Rome.
 The program for majors is designed to develop a command of the classical languages, to introduce students to the techniques of textual and historical analysis, and to survey the Greek and Roman worlds through literary, historical, and archaeological evidence.
-The classics major thus acquires a familiarity with the subtleties and intricacies of inflected languages, an ability for creative expression through the translation of prose and poetry, and a critical knowledge of the texts, material culture, and institutions that form the foundations of Western civilization.
+The classics major thus acquires a familiarity with the subtleties and intricacies of inflected languages, an ability for creative expression through the translation of prose and poetry, and a critical knowledge of texts, material culture, and institutions from the ancient Mediterranean world.
 The classics major's academic experience here can be enhanced by participation in first-rate study abroad programs in Rome and Athens.

 Requirements for Majors